CESNET/perun-services/CONTRIBUTING.md

 - For Python sources:
   - lint and format your code with [ruff](https://docs.astral.sh/ruff/)
   - add names of new Python files into the `PYTHON_FILES` variable in `.gitlab-ci.yml`
+- Use BREAKING CHANGE:
+  - for new required configuration (e.g. OIDC configuration)
+  - whenever a name of a service changes